Shane-Lester99/Game-Zone/README.md

 applications and check the source code to see how it was built.
 Lastly, it acts as a portfolio for some of my work, so people can see what some of my current projects are.

+## Contributions:

+To create the app player, there were no contributions.
+However, some of the apps had contributions.
+So make sure to refer to the README if interested in who built what part.
+All of the apps were primarily built by me from scratch or near scratch, with minor contributions from others.
+Please read each projects individual README.md file and read under the section 'Contributions' for more information

 ## Browsers Supported:

 - Tested on:
 	- Google Chrome

 	- Safari

 	- Although it was tested on these browsers, it is playable across most browsers.
 In fact, if it doesnt work in some browser, please email me and let me know so I can fix it :)

 - Note:
 	- All applications arent playable across all types of devices just yet.
 Some arent playable without a keyboard.
 So make sure to read the description to make sure that your perferred device is supported.

 ## How To Open the game